malik8154/malik8154/README.md

 ### 🔭 Current Work

-- Developing **AI-driven applications** in machine learning and data science
+- Designing and developing **AI-driven applications** in machine learning and data science
-- Training models for **predictive analytics, classification, and recommendation tasks**
+- Training models for **predictive analytics, classification, and recommendation systems**
 - Practicing **end-to-end ML workflows**: data preprocessing → model development → evaluation → deployment
-- Building an **ML Interview Q&A Bot** using FAISS, sentence-transformers, and Streamlit
+- Building an **ML Interview Q&A Bot** using FAISS, Sentence-Transformers, and Streamlit

 ---